Feuermagier/autograder/README.md

 ## Automatically run static & dynamic analysis on student code to aid grading.

+Autograder requires at least Java 17.
+The main class of the command line application is [de.firemage.autograder.cmd.Application](de.firemage.autograder.cmd.Application).
 Configuration is done using command line flags and a check config file.
 The command line parameters are
 * Parameter #1: The path to the check config file